xzwang2005/Prelude/services/service_manager/README.md

   interface requests, all driven by the Service Manager.

-The Service Manager is responsible for starting new service instances on-demand, and a given service many have any number of concurrently running instances.
+The Service Manager is responsible for starting new service instances on-demand, and a given service may have any number of concurrently running instances.
 The Service Manager disambiguates service instances by their unique **identity**.
 A service's identity is represented by the 3-tuple of its **service name**, **user ID**, and **instance qualifier**: